A Guide to Feeding Plants in the Garden

 The choice of fertilisers is vast but all chemical fertilisers have N, P and K at the heart of them.

-Don’t forget, Shedstore stock a fantastic range of gardening products to help you nurture your plants and ensure they enjoy a long, happy and healthy life.
+Don’t forget, Shedstore stock a fantastic range of gardening and outdoor living products to help you nurture your plants and ensure they enjoy a long, happy and healthy life.